 Bonham On The Ballot!

-Apart from three contested chess organisation appointment votes (won all, this was the most interesting one), I have only once, so far, been a candidate for a contested election.
+Apart from four contested chess organisation appointment votes (current score 3-1; scrutineer for this and this one were the most interesting ones), I have only once, so far, been a candidate for a contested election.

 In late 2001, Resistance (youth wing of former DSP, now Socialist Alliance) caused a referendum to be held at the Tasmania University Union.
 The referendum was on whether or not to add a position called "International Solidarity Officer" to the Student Representative Council.
 The SRC already had a position for International Students, but this extra position was supposed to build solidarity with student movements overseas.